 - Conduct environmental research on offshore California ecosystems while gathering real-time data that contributes to a global understanding of our oceans

 - Learn about marine conservation efforts and climate resilience initiatives of coastal communities along the US west coast

 Who Should Apply?

-This program attracts students who have completed high school, ages 17 to 22, who are looking for an in-person experience in spring 2021 and are not seeking academic credit for their participation.
+This program is designed for students who are taking a gap year between high school and college or gap term from college who are looking for an in-person experience in spring 2021 and are not seeking academic credit for their participation.